 In-place Upgrade is the process of installing the Windows operating system over the existing Windows OS without uninstalling it.
 Using the In-place Upgrade, you can repair your system.
 Though an In-place Upgrade does not erase data, it will be good if you back up your data.

-How do I get my USB ports to work again?
+How do I get Windows 11 to recognize my USB device?

-If your USB ports are not working, the first thing that you should do is restart your computer and see if it helps.
+If Windows 11 is not recognizing your USB device, the first thing that you should do is restart your computer and see if it helps.
 In addition, the other things that you can do to get your USB ports to work again are running Hardware and Devices Troubleshooter, disabling Fast Startup, rolling back or reinstalling the USB Controllers, updating the chipset driver, disabling the Selective Suspend feature, etc. In this article, we have explained some working solutions to fix this problem.

 Why do my USB ports suddenly stop working?

 Quickly and repeatedly inserting and removing a USB device can make a USB port unresponsive.
 When a USB port is in this state, it doesn’t recognize the connected USB device due to which the USB device does not work.
 Other causes of this issue are the Selective Suspend feature of Windows, corrupted or outdated USB and chipset drivers, corrupted system files, damaged hardware, etc. Refer to the solutions explained in this article to know how to fix this problem.

 I hope the solutions provided in this post helped you fix the issue.